-Student kills 3, wounds 8 at Oxford High School in Michigan
+Student shoots, kills 3, wounds 8 at Michigan high school

 Bryant said he had heard vague threats “for a long time now” about plans for a shooting.

-At a vigil at Lakepoint Community Church on Tuesday night, Leeann Dersa choked back tears as she hugged friends and neighbors.
-Dersa has lived nearly all of her 73 years in Oxford and her grandchildren attended the high school.
+At a vigil Tuesday night at LakePoint Community Church, Leeann Dersa choked back tears as she hugged friends and neighbors.
+Dersa has lived nearly all of her 73 years in Oxford.
+Her grandchildren attended the high school.

 “Scared us all something terrible.
 It’s awful,” Dersa said of the shooting.